usnav/React-Login-Project/README.md

 The colors in our mind are blue, purple, and green for front-end

-we will use hooks and components with our backend to be more smoothly running.
+We will use hooks and components with our backend to be more smoothly running.